-LinkedIn assigns a nondescript URL to every profile, but you can customize your URL to be more descriptive and professional.
-To do this select “edit your profile,” then click on the cog icon next to the URL under your photo:
+LinkedIn assigns a nondescript URL to every profile.
+But you can customize your URL to be more descriptive and professional.
+To do this select “edit your profile,” then click on the cog icon next to the URL (under your photo):

 Choose a URL that is representative of your name and/or business.
 Then put it to work by including the URL on your business cards, website or anywhere else you promote yourself.

 This will open up your contact area where you can update information and add a website.
-Choose the “other” option when adding your website to enter descriptive name.
+Choose the “other” option when adding your website to enter a descriptive name.

 Rearrange Profile Sections

-For most of us, our profile is a work in progress.
+For most of us, our LinkedIn profile is a work in progress.
 Remove and reorder the sections of your profile to draw attention to those that are most relevant or complete.
 For instance, if you put effort into getting recommendations or completing certifications but have neglected volunteering you can remove the volunteer section altogether and/or pull the others closer to the top.

 The above suggestions are just a few examples of the many ways you can personalize your LinkedIn profile.
 Take the time to explore this valuable tool and use it to reflect your unique offering.
-Develop a clear vision of your target connection, customize your messaging to speak to their needs then make sure that your profile is easily scannable and contains visual appeal.
+Develop a clear vision of your target connections, customize your messaging to speak to their needs then make sure that your profile is easily scannable and contains visual appeal.

-Of course, now that I have written this blog post I have to admit that my own LinkedIn profile needs work.
+Of course, now that I have written this blog post I have to admit that my own profile needs work.
 Sigh . . . back to the trenches.